Horace Newton Allen: Career

-He submitted to the Foreign Ministry "A proposal of founding a hospital for the government of His Majesty in Seoul Corea" with an introductory letter by J. C. Foulk, charge de' affair of the U.S. Legation.
+He submitted to the Foreign Ministry "A proposal of founding a hospital for the government of His Majesty in Seoul Corea" with an introductory letter by J. C. Foulk, chargé d'affaires of the U.S. Legation.
 Gojong granted his proposal readily and a western hospital named Gwanghyewon was opened in a traditional Korean estate on April 10, 1885.
 The name quickly was changed to Chejungwon.
 The hospital had 5 separate in-patient rooms, eye treatment room for extraction of cataracts, vaccination room for smallpox, etc. A year later, Dr. Allen, John William Heron and Horace Underwood opened the Medical and Scientific School of the Royal Corean Hospital and admitted 16 medical students.
 The adjoining school building had a large classroom, a chemistry lab and 2 dormitory rooms.

 It is noteworthy that since September 1894 the Board of Foreign Mission started to operate the nation's first western hospital and medical school in Korea and in September 1904 Chejungwon built a new ultra modern brick building outside the South Gate with help from Louis Severance, a philanthropist in Cleveland Ohio, moving patients from "the old to new buildings" on September 23.
 The invitation to the dedication of the building read "the New Chejungwon/Severance Hospital".
 For a while after the transition the popular daily newspaper Donga Ilbo called the new hospital "New Chejungwon" and government official document also referred the new hospital as Shin Chejungwon (New Chejungwon).
 The newly renamed Severance Hospital was the direct descendant of Chejungwon.

 The Severance Hospital and Medical school on June 5, 1962, moved to a new location in Sinchon after building a huge medical complex which included the Eighth U.S. Army Memorial Chest Hospital as an integral part and a separate unit ($400,000 worth of building material and $70,000 for medical equipment as American Forces Aids to Korea Program 1955).
 This institution now is called Yonsei Health System, part of Yonsei University after union with Yonsei University on Jan 5, 1957.